keng404/umich_orchestrator/umich_to_emedgene.md

 				- ```project_id``` : project id of  project where the files  are located
 				- ```pipeline_urn``` : pipeline URN (Unified Resource Name).
 A long string that contains the pipeline name and pipeline id.
 Helps associate pipeline version to analysis data
 			- this file is also uploaded to ICA in the source project ```--source_project_name``` you provide in the command line

+## Addtional notes

+The script functionality can be extended to more explicity handle Emedgene case submission via [CLI](https://help.emg.illumina.com/emedgene-analyze-manual/creating_multiple_cases/batch-case-upload-via-cli) or [API](https://help.emg.illumina.com/integrations/api-beginner-guide#api-reference).

+The key data structure ```case_file_metadata``` is a dictionary created for each DRAGEN analysis.
+The primary key is the ```sample id``` DRAGEN associates to an analysis file along with metadata (i.e. ICA path, ICA analysis id, pipeline id, etc.) that can be used to craft a batch case CSV --- see this [repository](https://github.com/keng404/emg_case_creation) for a demo of how this could work --- or API call to Emedgene to create a case.